raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 - Can reprocess/replay data as data is retained after processing
 - Multiple applications can consume the same stream
 - Useful when we have very large amount of data that needs to be ordered in many shards
+- **Enhanced fan-out**: if you have multiple consumers retrieving data from a stream in parallel.
+With enhanced fan-out developers can register stream consumers to use enhanced fan-out and receive their **own 2MB/second pipe of read throughput per shard**, and this throughput automatically scales with the number of shards in a stream.

 ## Ordering data into Kinesis
 - Imagine you have 100 trucks (truck_1, truck_2, … truck_100) on the road sending their GPS positions regularly into AWS.